decause/weddings/decausemeg-2021/README.md

 </p>

 <p>
-OFFICIANT: ANTHONY, Do you promise on this day to share Megan's pain, her joy, her burdens, and her dreams, and to help her navigate the maze of life together."
+OFFICIANT: ANTHONY, Do you vow on this day to share Megan's pain, her joy, her burdens, and her dreams, and to help her navigate the mysteries of life together."
 If so, say "I Do."
 </p>

 <p>
-OFFICIANT: MEGAN, Do you promise on this day to share Anthony's pain, his joy, his burdens, and his dreams, and to help him navigate the maze of life together."
+OFFICIANT: MEGAN, Do you vow on this day to share Anthony's pain, his joy, his burdens, and his dreams, and to help him navigate the mysteries of life together."
 If so, say "I Do."
 </p>

 <h2>ANNOUNCEMENT OF MARRIAGE</h2>
 <p>
-Megan and Anthony, you have exchanged vows, you have exchanged rings, and you have consented to be wed before this gathering, therefore, having proclaimed the bond of your souls together in the sight of these witnesses, and based on the strength of that bond, and by the power vested in me, I now pronounce you Husband and Wife!
+Megan and Anthony, you have exchanged vows, you have exchanged rings, and you having proclaimed the bond of your souls together in the sight of these witnesses, therefor, by the strength of your bond, and by the power vested in me, I now pronounce you Husband and Wife!
 </p>